iPod Party Sound System Hire

 Once these are in place you can connect the speaker signal cables (XLR cables – 3pin) that came with the speakers.

-These cables plug into the mixer connections and go to the ‘Input’ on the speakers.
+These cables plug into the mixer where it says 'Main Out' or 'Speakers'.
+Plug the other end into ‘Input’ on the speakers.
+This cable can only go one way.

 Turning the system on